BEING AN ESL TEACHER: SOCIALIZING 101

 Me: Yeah, I agree.

-Him: Yeah, as a German, when I go to Switzerland I can speak the language just fine, but then there are some words ......
-(Truth be told, right here I sort of blanked out for the rest of the conversation).
+Him: Yeah, as a German, when I go to Switzerland I can speak the language just fine, but then there are some words...
+(Truth be told, I sort of zoned out for the rest of the conversation here.)

 Me: Oh, you can speak the language there?
 So, you speak Swedish?

-Him: Well, no, but one of their national languages is Swiss-German, so it's a bit different from the German I speak.
+Him: Well, no. One of their national languages is Swiss-German, which is a bit different from the German I speak.

 Third: Have something interesting to say